Autarkieguide

 • Balcony power plants

-Polycrystalline solar modules – proven and cost-effective
+Polycrystalline solar modules – proven and cost-efficient

 ✅ Advantages: